adityapund24-droid/ai-pathfinding-benchmarking-platform/README.md

 - The backend includes CORS headers so the frontend can call it locally.
 - Keep `server.py` running while you use the visualizer.
 - If you change algorithm code, restart the backend to load the updates.

+This project help to analyze the ai algorithms